top of page

 Feeding plan for sleepy babies

 Every 3* hours: (1) Wake baby and (if you are both up to it) practice breastfeeding for about 15 minutes.
-(2) Father of baby/partner/support person bottle-feeds baby (3) Mother pumps her breasts about 15 minutes.*Please feel free to customize this to meet your own needs, and take a look at a modified version that prioritizes your sleep.
+(2) Father of baby/partner/support person bottle-feeds baby (3) Mother pumps her breasts about 15 minutes.
+Please feel free to customize this to meet your own needs, for example, if you need to sleep longer, see this plan.

 Feeding in this way is called “triple feeding,” because you are doing three things—breast, bottle, and pumping.
 It is a typical plan for babies who are not breastfeeding well, and/or mothers who have a low milk supply.
 I suggest trying this plan for 3–4 days, and if it is not working for you, get more individualized advice by scheduling an appointment with a board-certified lactation consultant (IBCLC).